Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Maintaining ionospheres

-\activity{Note the equivalence between Eq.~(\ref{eq:ionizationscaling}) and Eq.~(\ref{eq:ionbal}) for a volumetric ionization rate of $\Pi({\rm e}^-)\propto \Phi_{\rm i}/(4\pi R^3)$.
+\activity{{\em Consider:} Note the equivalence between Eq.~(\ref{eq:ionizationscaling}) and Eq.~(\ref{eq:ionbal}) for a volumetric ionization rate of $\Pi({\rm e}^-)\propto \Phi_{\rm i}/(4\pi R^3)$.
 This means that $\alpha_{\rm eff}$ is, in effect, for a 'case B' recombination, {\em i.e.,} excluding the possibility that emitted photons in recombination are absorbed to lead to another ionization event.
 Consider what could happen to avoid that.
-Also see a parallel with the formulation of what can be viewed as the inverse in Eq.~(\ref{eq:loop}): for a stationary, isothermal case, the 'incoming' volumetric heating $\epsilon_{\rm heat}$ balances the outgoing radiation $n_{\rm e}n_{\rm H}{f_{\rm rad}}$ in which the product of ion and electron densities is a measure for the number of collisions leading to excitation, to compare with the ionizing radiation in the ionosphere which balances the recombination in which the product of ion and electron densities is a measure for the number of collisions leading to recombination.} Applying the Chapman\indexit{Chapman layer} production function for solar radiation [(Eq.~\ref{eq:chapmanprofile})] to obtain $\Pi$ results in a Chapman 'layer', considering as above the caveats associated with use of that term.
+Also see a parallel with the formulation of what can be viewed as the inverse in Eq.~(\ref{eq:loop}): for a stationary, isothermal case, the 'incoming' volumetric heating $\epsilon_{\rm heat}$ balances the outgoing radiation $n_{\rm e}n_{\rm H}{f_{\rm rad}}$ in which the product of ion and electron densities is a measure for the number of collisions leading to excitation, to compare with the ionizing radiation in the ionosphere which balances the recombination in which the product of ion and electron densities is a measure for the number of collisions leading to recombination.} Applying the Chapman\indexit{Chapman!layer} production function for solar radiation [(Eq.~\ref{eq:chapmanprofile})] to obtain $\Pi$ results in a Chapman 'layer', considering as above the caveats associated with use of that term.
 Thus,\indexit{ionosphere!ionization 'chemistry'} in molecular ionospheres, electron density varies approximately as the square root of the ionization rate profile.
-Eq.~(\ref{eq:ionizationscaling}) is a particularly useful form for auroral ionization, where electrons (and sometimes protons or heavier ions) penetrate to $\sim$100\,km or deeper into Earth's atmosphere. \activity{One might think that collisions between particles that can 'bond' and thereby be taken out of a population under study, such as electrons and positively-charged ions that combine into a neutral particle, might have a good analogy in how flux concentrations in the solar photosphere behave: the concentrations perform a random walk and in collisions opposite magnetic polarities 'cancel', {\em i.e.,} disappear from the population of magnetic charges.
-Yet the scaling behavior between the strength of the source (the total of emerging bipoles per unit time) and sinks (the total of canceling flux per unit time) is different: the square root dependence reflected in Eq.~(\ref{eq:ionizationscaling}) does not show up, but instead a near-linear dependence appears (as shown \href{https://ui.adsabs.harvard.edu/abs/2001ApJ...547..475S/abstract}{here by \citet{2001ApJ...547..475S}}).
+Eq.~(\ref{eq:ionizationscaling}) is a particularly useful form for \indexit{aurora}auroral ionization, where electrons (and sometimes protons or heavier ions) penetrate to $\sim$100\,km or deeper into Earth's atmosphere. \activity{{\em Show:} (a) Use Figs.~\ref{lean:f1} and \ref{fig:br4} to argue why the solar-cycle variability in the ionospheric electron density seen in Fig.~\ref{fig:ss1} is much higher at high altitudes than near the base of the terrestrial ionosphere. (b) Also: argue, roughly, why the contrast in electron densities between day and night in Fig.~\ref{fig:ss1} is larger at lower altitudes. \mylabel{act:ionvar}}\activity{{\em Background:} One might think that collisions between particles that can 'bond' and thereby be taken out of a population under study, such as electrons and positively-charged ions that combine into a neutral particle, might have a good analogy in how flux concentrations in the solar photosphere behave: the concentrations perform a random walk and in collisions opposite magnetic polarities 'cancel', {\em i.e.,} disappear from the population of magnetic charges.
+Yet the scaling behavior between the strength of the source (the total of emerging bipoles per unit time) and sinks (the total of canceling flux per unit time) is different: the square root dependence reflected in Eq.~(\ref{eq:ionizationscaling}) does not show up, but instead a near-linear dependence appears (as shown \href{https://ui.adsabs.harvard.edu/abs/2001ApJ...547..475S/abstract}{in a study by \citet{2001ApJ...547..475S}}).
 Consider the reasons: when the Sun's activity increases, flux concentrations grow larger by collision thereby countering the increase in collision frequency expected; larger concentrations are less mobile within the evolving convective motions; fragmentation and coagulation are seeking a balance; while in general the large-scale meridional flow aids in separating polarities (a process that is countered in an ionosphere by the tendency towards charge neutrality).}